Deportivo Paraguayo: New disaffiliation

 Starting in 2009, the team's performance declined again, leaving them struggling in their average starting in 2011, but they managed to stay in the division in 2012 and 2013.
 In the 2013-14 season, they had a poor start, failing to win in the first twelve rounds; despite achieving four wins in the last five rounds of the first round, they were unable to move away from last place from the start of the competition.
 In the second half of the season, their performance deteriorated and on April 20, 2014, after Central Ballester's victory, the team was disaffiliated for the fourth time, with three matches left to play, finishing last in the championship and in the averages table.
 Due to the restructuring of Argentine football, they returned to the division six months later in the 2015 season.

 Over time, Deportivo became recognized as "the most popular institution in the Paraguayan community" by its members and by organizations from other communities.
 The entity is recognized as a social space where different ways of constructing the identity of the Paraguayan community in Buenos Aires are articulated.

-In May 2019, the club was managed by businessman Jhonny Alcoha, which brought a breath of fresh air and a completely new working format to the club.
-It is a serious undertaking for the club as it seeks positive results that it hasn't achieved in over 20 years.
+In May 2019, the club came under the management of businessman Jhonny Alcoha.
+Following this change, the club introduced a new administrative and operational approach as part of efforts to improve its performance after a prolonged period without significant results.